symfony/symfony-docs/cookbook/form/dynamic_form_modification.rst

 form for sports gatherings.
 Some events will allow you to specify your preferred position on the field.
 This would be a ``choice`` field for example.
 However the possible choices will depend on each sport.
 Football will have attack, defense, goalkeeper etc...
-Baseball will have a pitcher but will not have goalkeeper.
-You will need the correct options to be set in order for validation to pass.
+Baseball will have a pitcher but will not have a goalkeeper.
+You will need the correct options in order for validation to pass.

 The meetup is passed as an entity field to the form.
 So we can access each sport like this::